Thomas R. Davidson

 About me

 I'm an Assistant Professor of Sociology at Rutgers University—New Brunswick.
-I specialize in using computational methods and data from social media to analyze online political discussions, far-right activism, and hate speech.
-My work has been published in venues including Social Forces, Mobilization, and Socius.
+I specialize in using computational methods and data from social media to analyze online political discussions, far-right activism, populism, and hate speech.
 My website includes a short overview of my main areas of teaching and research and links to my CV, social media, and Github profile.
 If you have any questions, please get in touch using the contact details at the bottom of the page.

 Research

 My research addresses several related questions.
-Why have far-right, populist actors have been so successful at building remarkably large online audiences?
-To what extent is online activism driven by offline events like protests, elections, and terrorist attacks versus endogenous processes like ranking and recommendation algorithms?
-What role do individual opinion leaders play in disseminating information and influencing public opinion in massive online debates?
+Why have populist and far-right actors have been so successful at building remarkably large online audiences?
+To what extent is online activism and engagement driven by offline events like protests, elections, and terrorist attacks versus endogenous processes like ranking and recommendation algorithms?
 To address these questions, I bring together theories from political sociology, social movements, and public opinion scholarship and novel computational methods to examine data collected from social media, newspapers, and other sources.

 My work includes case studies focused on the United Kingdom and comparative studies of political parties across Europe.
 In a recent article in Mobilization, I argue that the popularity of far-right extremists on social media is attributable to processes endogenous to social media, considering how online engagement and algorithmic feedback loops enable actors to generate and sustain attention from online audiences.
-In a working paper with Jenny Enos using over a decade of data from Facebook and Twitter in twenty-eight countries, we show that populists have attracted more engagement on Facebook than other parties and that their online advantages appear to be growing.
-In ongoing, related work, I compare online debates during the Brexit referendum and 2016 US Presidential election.
+In an article in Political Communication with Jenny Enos using over a decade of data from Facebook and Twitter in thirty countries, we show that populists have attracted more engagement on Facebook than other parties and that their online advantages appear to be growing.
+In ongoing, related work, I examine online debates during the Brexit referendum and 2016 US Presidential election.

 Hate speech detection

 A second area of my research focuses on identifying and understanding hate speech on social media.
-My initial work on the subject focused on the distinction between hate speech and other forms of offensive language, demonstrating how the conflation of the two often resulted in false positives in machine learning classifiers here.
+My early work on the topic focused on the distinction between hate speech and other forms of offensive language, demonstrating how the conflation of the two often resulted in false positives in machine learning classifiers.
 This research was covered in Wired Magazine, Tech Republic, and New Scientist.
-I have subsequently developed theoretical work on to better understand different dimensions of hateful and abusive language (paper) and examined racial bias in hate speech and abusive language detection systems, demonstrating how classifiers designed to detect hate speech tend to predict that tweets written in African-American English are hateful than similar tweets written in Standard American English.
-You can read the paper, along with coverage in Vox.
+I have subsequently developed theoretical work on to better understand different dimensions of hateful and abusive language (paper) and examined racial bias in hate speech and abusive language detection systems, demonstrating how classifiers designed to detect hate speech tend to predict that tweets written in African-American English are hateful than similar tweets written in Standard American English (paper).
+This work was covered in Vox.
 A chapter on the sociology of hate speech detection, published in the Oxford Handbook on the Sociology of Machine Learning, provides an overview of this research and identifies several directions for further inquiry.

 Computational social science

 In addition to my substantive interests, I also study how computational methods can be applied more generally in sociological research.
-Most recently, I have been examining the uses of large language models and generative artificial intelligence for sociological research, and currently have several related projects in progress.
+Most recently, I have been examining the uses of large language models and generative artificial intelligence for sociological research.
+My 2024 article in Socius showcases the methodological possibilities created by generative AI.
+Along with Daniel Karell at Yale, I organized the first workshop on Generative AI and Sociology, held at Yale Univeristy in April 2024, and we are currently guest editing a special issue of Sociological Methods & Research on the subject, schedule to appear in spring 2025.

 Beyond my academic work, I have experience using computational methods in industry settings.
 In the summer of 2016 I was an Eric and Wendy Schmidt Data Science for Social Good Fellow at the University of Chicago.
 I worked on a project to develop an early-warning system to identify police misconduct and helped develop a new model to predict risks at the dispatch level.
 You can read about our work here, along with media coverage in The Chicago Tribune, NPR, Mother Jones, the Economist, and Forbes.
 In 2017 I spent the summer in the Data Science Research & Development group at Civis Analytics, a data science consulting and software company based in Chicago.
 I used natural language processing and machine learning techniques to build a tool to monitor political discussions on Twitter.
 In 2018 I was a Core Data Science intern at Facebook in Menlo Park.
 I studied misinformation sharing on the platform and helped evaluate and deploy a new tool related to their ongoing election integrity efforts.